AveryGrouette/Group10_Assignment5/README.md

 # Group10_Assignment5

-This si the nReadMe.txt for Assignment 5 GGE6505
+This is the nReadMe.txt for Assignment 5 GGE6505

 Group 10 consists of the following members:
 Avery Grouette